houtianze/bypy/README.md

 Prerequisite
 ------------

-**Important: You need to set you system locale encoding to UTF-8 for this to work (You can refere here: http://perlgeek.de/en/article/set-up-a-clean-utf8-environment)**
+**Important: You need to set you system locale encoding to UTF-8 for this to work (You can refer here: <http://perlgeek.de/en/article/set-up-a-clean-utf8-environment)>**

 Installation
 ------------